EASS-HIT-PART-A-2022-CLASS-II/weather-board/README.md

 Get weather for all cities in israel

 ## How to run the app
-## Pre-requisites

-Make sure you have docker installed on your machine
+first, Make sure you have docker installed on your machine

 ## Instructions
 1. Open Terminal and run the following command: